ardriveapp/ardrive-core-js/docs/ARDRIVE_SIGNER.md

 ## Overview

-The `ArDriveSigner` interface abstracts the signing operations needed by ArDrive-Core from the specific implementation details of browser wallets (ArConnect, ArweaveWalletKit, etc.).
+The `ArDriveSigner` interface abstracts the signing operations needed by ArDrive-Core from the specific implementation details of browser wallets (Wander, ArweaveWalletKit, etc.).
 This allows the library to define a clean interface while browser applications provide their own implementations.

 ## Why ArDriveSigner?